collocations.org

 PHRASES

-a feeling/sense of revulsion
+a feeling of revulsion, a sense of revulsion

 Report an error or submit a comment/suggestion on revulsion